-How a minimalist 90-second documentary won a competition
+How a 90-second documentary changed a filmmaker's career

-Daniel Simpkins talks about making the short documentary that won Canon's Stories in Motion competition, what the prize means to him and offers tips to other young filmmakers.
+Daniel Simpkins talks about making the short documentary that won Canon's Stories in Motion competition and how the prize transformed his future in filmmaking

 A man leans back against a red tractor in the middle of a field, while a brown and white cow stands slightly to the side, in a still from Daniel Simpkins' short Farm Life.